MellowYarker/CryptoNotifier/README.md

 ## Set up
-  1. Clone this repo to download it.
+  1. Clone this repo to download it (found at the top right of this page).
   ![alt text](https://github.com/MellowYarker/CryptoNotifier/blob/master/images/clone.png "Clone")
   2. Open finder and navigate to wherever you downloaded this program.
     * Once there, open the `CryptoNotifier` folder.